Clair1234/Clair1234/README.md

 - 🔭 I’m currently working on the CS50P course's final project
 - 🌱 I’m currently learning Python and JavaScript
+- 💬 Ask me about movies 🎥 and music 🎧
 - ⚡ Fun fact: I'm currently in my Master 1 of Engineering, next year I'll specialize in Computer Intelligence for Data Analyics

 <p align="center">